aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 Or you may want to get all of the tickets created within a certain time range.
 A full list of supported access patterns is provided below:

+1. Get employee info by email
+1. Get employee info by employeeID
+1. Get employees by manager email
+1. Get employees by city.building.floor.desk

 1. Get meetings by date and email
 1. Get meetings by date and employeeID
 1. Get meetings by date and building/floor/room
-1. Get employee data by email
 1. Get meetings by email
-1. Get tickets by email
-1. Get reservations by email
-1. Get time cards by email
-1. Get employee info by employeeID
-1. Get employee info by email
-1. Get ticket history by ticket ID
-1. Get ticket history by employee email
-1. Get ticket history by assignee email
-1. Get employees by city.building.floor.desk
-1. Get employees by manager email
-1. Get assigned tickets by assignee email
-1. Get tickets last touched in the past 24 hours

 1. Get projects by status, start and target date
 1. Get projects by name

-1. Get project history by date range
-1. Get project history by role
+1. Get reservations by email
 1. Get reservations by building ID
 1. Get reservations by building ID and time range

+1. Get ticket by ticket ID
+1. Get ticket by employee email
+1. Get ticket by assignee email
+1. Get tickets last modified in a date range

+1. Get time cards by email
+1. Get time cards by date range
+1. Get time cards by role

 For this workshop, you will be interacting with this Employee Portal Service with a CLI that can retrieve this data via these access patterns.